THEKaminsky/pokemon-spa/README.md

-# 🎮 Pokédex Web App - Create React App
+# Pokédex Web App - Create React App
 Pokédex built with React and TypeScript.
 Browse, search, and learn about the original 151 Pokémon!

-## Available Scripts

 -  Search Pokémon by name
 -  Filter by type (Fire, Water, etc.)
 -  Play Pokémon cries

+## Available Scripts
 ### `npm start`

 Runs the app in the development mode.\